Nikon D600 vs D7500

-The Nikon D600 and the Nikon D7500 are two enthusiast cameras that were announced, respectively, in September 2012 and April 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D600) and an APS-C sensor.
-The D600 has a resolution of 24.2 megapixel, whereas the D7500 provides 20.7 MP.
+The Nikon D600 and the Nikon D7500 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and April 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D600) and an APS-C (D7500) sensor.
+The D600 has a resolution of 24.2 megapixels, whereas the D7500 provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (11 percent) than the Nikon D600.
 Moreover, the D7500 is markedly lighter (15 percent) than the D600.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D600) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7500).
 You can compare the optics available in the Nikon Lens Catalog.

 Concerning battery life, the D600 gets 900 shots out of its EN-EL15 battery, while the D7500 can take 950 images on a single charge of its EN-EL15a power pack.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.